Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 ---

+## 13. ❓Troubleshooting Drive Mappings

+If drive mappings do not apply as expected, check the Event Viewer and Group Policy Results to identify and resolve potential issues with drive mapping configurations.

+📸 **Troubleshooting Drive Mappings**

+---
 Each image corresponds to a step described in 📂 `08-User-Environment-Management/III.Drive-Mappings-Settings.md` and `IV.
 Drive-Mappings-Config.md`.

 ![Group Policy Management Console Showing Drive Mappings Policy Under The Correct OU](https://github.com/user-attachments/assets/f2585604-6be3-4e48-abda-158d16f17783)